vtt-scp/arrowhead-setup/README.md

 - YOUR CLIENTS
   - Append to the list of `create_consumer_system_keystore` your desired client system names

+Also remember to change Arrowhead core properties in `./core_system_config` folder to match:
+- `server.ssl.key-alias`

 #### PKCS #12 password
 You may set your own password to the P12 files before creating the certificates.